-As our region moves forward, we need to keep building upon the strong working relationships we have in place and ensure that economic development efforts are supporting community building efforts.
+As our region moves forward it's important to keep building upon the strong working relationships in place and ensure that economic development efforts are supporting community building efforts.

-39. SUPPORT CLUSTERING OF BUSINESSES, ESPECIALLY THOSE UNIQUE TO OUR REGION.
+41. SUPPORT CLUSTERING OF BUSINESSES, ESPECIALLY THOSE UNIQUE TO OUR REGION.

 An example of clustering unique to our region would be the auto racing related businesses at the Virginia Motorsports Technology Park and VIR.
-Policies that help with the grouping of interconnected businesses in geographic proximity to one another that have export potential can yield positive results.
+Policies that help with the grouping of interconnected businesses in geographic proximity to one another can help drive innovation through the exchanging of ideas.